umr-amap/StormR/paper/paper.md

 resolution is set to 1 hour by default but finer resolutions of 45 min, 30 min, or 15 min can be set.

-Once wind speed is generated for each cell and each time step, `StormR` functions can compute summary statistics on wind speed over the lifespan of a storm.
+Once wind speed is generated for each cell or specific location and each time step, `StormR` functions can compute summary statistics on wind speed over the lifespan of a storm.
 Summary statistics encompass the maximum sustained wind speed, the power dissipation index or total power dissipated by a tropical storm [@emanuel_power_1999; @emanuel_increasing_2005], and the duration of exposure to winds reaching defined speed thresholds.
 By default the duration of exposure is computed for each Saffir-Simpson Hurricane Scale threshold values for tropical cyclone categories, i.e., $33$, $43$, $50$ ,$58$, and $70$ $m.s^{-1}$ [@simpson_hurricane_2010], but can be defined by the user.

 # Statement of need